kristopolous/2019-november-novel/ch4.md

-Universal Access is the Accelerant
+## Universal Access is the Accelerant

 > The future is already here – it's just not evenly distributed.
-William Gibson, 2003.
+*William Gibson, The Economist, 2003.*